Jencks Act: Manner of determination

-It is incumbent upon the defense to file a motion with the court that it believes that the failure of the prosecution to produce the document is a violation of the Jencks Act.United States v.
-Izzi CA1 Puerto Rico 613, F 2nd 1205, cert den 446 US 940 If the interests of justice require such, the trial is properly called a mistrial.
+It is incumbent upon the defense to file a motion with the court that it believes that the failure of the prosecution to produce the document is a violation of the Jencks Act.
+If the interests of justice require such, the trial is properly called a mistrial.

 Although rough notes of an interview with a witness are producible, under Jencks Act where such notes are a substantially verbatim recital of the witness' oral statements, failure to do so is probably harmless where the notes are substantially the same as a report based on the notes and released to the defense.